 We had a rough weekend.
 Without getting into too much detail, my baby girl had a stomach bug and my husband had food poisoning from a local fast food joint.
 Our washing machine was on overload.
 After a full day out of commission I joked to my husband that he might have to cancel his golf tee time the following day.
 But imagine that, he squeaked out the energy to make it.
 Amazing.
 I guess you could say I’m in need of a little relaxation.
 A pedicure might not hurt either.
 Mother’s Day can not come soon enough.
 If you’re pampering the mom in your life this weekend, fix her these French Toast Roll-Ups.
 They look gourmet and melt in your mouth.
 I ate 7 out of the 8 of them just to make sure.
+And if you love these, you’ll love this Lemon Blueberry Crescent Ring and this Blueberry Croissant Puff.

 Just take regular soft white bread and cut the crusts off.